widelang/draft/README.md

 /Self>
 ```

-⚠️ That's not a keyword, you can name it whatever you want.
-Very likely `Self` will become standard convention mostly because like in Python and Rust.
+⚠️ That's not a keyword, you can name it whatever you want, but in this doc it will be called Self.

 ```lua
 .Thing <